mpounsett/no-response-issue/no-response-issue.md

 - administrative or technical contacts listed in the registration information for the parent domain of the name of the misbehaving server, or for zones for which the name server is authoritative
-- the registarar or registry for such zones
+- the registrar or registry for such zones
 - DNS-specific operational fora (e.g. mailing lists)

 Operators of parent zones may wish to regularly test the authoritative name